brixt01/nnfs-with-python/README.md

 # nnfs-with-python

+Creating neural networks using Python, only using basic modules such as numpy.

-Following Harrison Kinsley &amp; Daniel Kukieła's course, "Neural Networks from Scratch in Python"
+Following Harrison Kinsley & Daniel Kukieła's course, "Neural Networks from Scratch in Python".